 /ɔ̃/– monde (world)

-Think of close sounds as your tongue positioned at a height that eliminates the space within your mouth.
-That’s why these vowels are also known as “high vowels”.
+Think of high vowels (also called close vowels) as having your tongue positioned in such a way that it closes off the space within your mouth.

 jupe (skirt), autobus (bus)